Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 3

 - Pick OU:

+- New York covers the spread when it is a 5-point underdog or more 30% of the time.
+That's more often than Miami covers as a favorite of 5 or more (21.7%).

-- As a moneyline favorite this season, the Heat are 36-22, while the Knicks are 20-21 as moneyline underdogs.
+- As a moneyline underdog this season, the Knicks are 20-21, while the Heat are 36-22 as moneyline favorites.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!